 Bonding Requirements.
 Certain officers and employees must provide a bond conditioned on the faithful performance of their duties.
 These include constables, road commissioners, collectors of taxes, treasurers, clerks, assistant treasurers when appointed by the selectboard, and any other officer or employee of the town authorized to receive or disburse town funds.
 24 V.S.A. § 832.
 The purpose of the bonding requirement is to protect the municipality financially from the possible wrongdoing, misappropriation, or honest mistake committed by its officers or employees.
 Bond amounts are set by the selectboard and paid for by the town.
 24 V.S.A. § 835.
 Such bonding is customarily done through the town’s insurance carrier or a specialty surety company.
 (VLCT PACIF provides coverage to its member municipalities that meets the statutory requirement for bonding, but is not technically a bond.
 Certain acts committed by elected and appointed officials and employees are covered by the PACIF program.
 When deemed necessary by the legislative body, PACIF will help its members procure additional coverage.
 Please contact PACIF for coverage questions at firstname.lastname@example.org.)
 On approval, the selectboard must file all bonds with the town clerk, who must record them in a separate book kept for that purpose.
 24 V.S.A. § 833.

 Organizational Meetings.
 After its election, the selectboard must hold an organizational meeting at which it must elect a chair and, if it so votes, a selectboard clerk.
 24 V.S.A. § 871.
 Certificates of election for these positions must be recorded with the town clerk.
 The first organizational meeting of the selectboard is a good time to establish the board’s regular meeting schedule and adopt rules of procedure.
 (MAC has created applicable model rules of procedure.)
 The selectboard may also want to use this meeting to designate physical locations in the town for posting meeting notices, choose the town’s newspaper of record for public notices, and authorize a designated selectboard member to sign orders on behalf of the town.
-The selectboard must also appoint a legally qualified voter to serve as the tree warden and may appoint three fence viewers, a poundkeeper, a town service officer, a grand juror, and one or more weighers of coal and inspectors of lumber, shingles, and wood.
+The selectboard must also appoint a tree warden, who may be a non-resident.
+The selectboard must certify to the commissioner of Forests, Parks and Recreation the tree warden’s appointment and contact information at https://anrweb.vt.gov/FPR/vtFPR/TreeWarden.aspx.
+Though no longer required, the selectboard may appoint three fence viewers, a poundkeeper (residency not required), a town service officer, a grand juror, and one or more inspectors of lumber, shingles, and wood, and weighers of coal.
 These appointments, if made, must be recorded by the town clerk.
 24 V.S.A. § 871.

 Validating Errors or Actions.
 If there was a mistake in the way the town meeting was warned or noticed, a subsequent town meeting will be needed to “validate” the action taken at the first meeting.
 Seventeen V.S.A. § 2662 allows voters to “correct and legalize” an omission or noncompliance with notice and warning requirements for a town meeting, so long as the meeting and the business conducted at that meeting was otherwise legal and within the scope of the town’s authority.
 Validation takes place when the town holds a properly warned subsequent special or annual town meeting and votes to “readopt, ratify and confirm” the action taken at the first meeting.
 17 V.S.A. § 2662.
 The town need not vote anew on each article of the prior meeting, but merely pose one question substantially as follows: “Shall the action taken at the meeting of this town [or city, village or district] held on [state date] in spite of the fact that [state the error or omission], and any act or action of the municipal officers or agents pursuant thereto be readopted, ratified and confirmed?”
 17 V.S.A. § 2662.